albertlai431/albertlai431/README.md

 ### What I'm Currently Working On
 - Add new features to [pethsapp](https://www.trudeausac.com/app/) 📱 — including a Chinese localization and calendar notifications
-- Working on a computer vision application for [Neurofit VR](https://neurofit.ca/) 🧠
 - Revamping my personal website with Gatsby

 ### Contact Me